revectores/notes/engineering_science/computer_science/computer_network/application_layer/domain_name_system/domain_name_system.md

 ### 1. Why DNS

-As we known, the IP address is no more than 32-bit binary, represented by dotted-decimal notation ususally.
-Although applying this simplication, the notation is still not quite friendly to human beings.
-Hence Internet create a text-based **domain name ** to replace IP address, the system that maps domain name to IP address is the **domain name system**.
+As we known, the [IP address](../http/http.md) is a 32-bits binary number, usually represented by dotted-decimal notation.
+Even so, the notation is still not friendly to human beings.
+Hence we invent **domain name**, and build a system that maps domain name to IP address, that is, the **domain name system(DNS)**.

-When the user tries to access the domain name in application layer(browser normally), the DNS system will map the domain name to the coressponding IP address, prepared for the TCP connection, for the next step.
+When the user tries to access the domain name in application layer (such as browser or ssh), computer queries the DNS system to map the domain name into its corresponding IP address, prepared for the TCP connection in next step.

-有了域名以后就有人开始怀疑IP地址的必要性: 既然有用户友好的域名存在, 干脆弄一个新的RFC修改Internet Protocol把其中IP地址改成域名不就可以了? 这是一个很蠢的主意, IP是定长的二进制数, 而域名为了实用好记是变长的复杂的ASCII符号组合(更不要提现在出现了特定语言的域名技术, 比如中文域名技术), 其长度开销是非常大的, 因此这个假想中的协议将不得不在IP数据报中占用大量的空间, 导致网络层上的包包变得非常大造成路由网络的负载过多, 严重违背了IP层以下的部分应当尽可能简单的设计理念.
+So why bother to do the conversion?
+Why don't we just throw [RFC 791](https://tools.ietf.org/html/rfc791) (and its updates) away and use the user friendly domain name as new IP address?
+This is not a good idea since

+- User friendly almost always inferres computer unfriendly.
+IP address is fix-sized binary, easy to process, while domain name contains with complex characters set (see [RFC 3492](https://tools.ietf.org/html/rfc3492) and [RFC 5891](https://tools.ietf.org/html/rfc5891) for the URL unicode support) can be the performance and bandwidth killer in network communication.
+- It's not realistic to replace all the current network devices, you can see how hard this is from the progress of IPv6.